 - Comments in news articles.
 There are very few people in this world whose opinions have any weight with me.
 Complete strangers beseeching others to leave a celebrity alone or bickering about spelling… man, it makes me tired just writing about it.

 OK, I’m done carrying on about that.
 The point is that everybody falls into weirdness when beheld through the spectacles of other people.
 What others might perceive as my weirdness happens to be loving the idea of a shrunken man in various situations often precipitated by me.
 Thinking of him in a cage, any cage, especially a birdcage, seems mundane to me, normal as normal can be, and nothing at all extraordinary.

 So next time you are out on the street and catch a woman eyeing you intently, it’s possible she’s pondering how well you’d look at only two inches in height.
 Think outside the box and imagine maybe she wants to put you in one.
 Perhaps she’s remembering that cage in her living room, the one with newspaper on its bottom, a little swing that dangles from the top, and a door that barely fits her hand, but ample enough to fit your body.

-Then she’ll forget all about you and get on with her errands, because she’s normal, you see.
+Then she’ll forget all about you and get on with her errands because she’s normal, you see.
 As normal as you or me or the rest of the world.

-Except those vore folks.
-Dem is far-out wack, man. 😀
+Except for those whack vore folks. 😀

 The Strokes – Heart In a Cage